LincaMarius/ISAP-1_Block_Diagram/README.md

 ![ Figure 20 ](/Pictures/Figure20.png)

-Improvements made at the Block Diagram level allow us to increase the Instruction Set by adding the LDI, STA, IN instructions.
+Improvements made at the Block Diagram level allow us to increase the Instruction Set by adding the STA and IN instructions.
 Now the OUT instruction can have a parameter to select one of 16 output devices.

 The new Instruction Set is: